axelniklasson/node-skanetrafiken/README.md

 [![GitHub issues](https://img.shields.io/github/issues/axelniklasson/node-skanetrafiken.svg)](https://github.com/axelniklasson/node-skanetrafiken/issues)
 [![MIT license](http://img.shields.io/badge/license-MIT-brightgreen.svg)](http://opensource.org/licenses/MIT)

 Node.js wrapper for Skånetrafiken's Open API.
-I recently had a night off and though it would be fun to build a small node.js-wrapper for their API and in the meantime learn more about publishing npm projects and such.
+I recently had a night off and thought it would be fun to build a small node.js-wrapper for their API and in the meantime learn more about publishing npm projects and such.
 Aside from wrapping all endpoints in handy functions, providing the possibility to receive the data from their API in JSON instead of XML is a handy feature as well.

 Skånetrafikens official API documentation can be found [here](http://www.labs.skanetrafiken.se/api.asp) and this wrapper is written for the latest version (v2.2).

 ## Implemented endpoints
-Below are a small set of featured intended to be implemented.
+Below is a small set of features intended to be implemented.
 - [x] /querypage.asp
 - [ ] /resultspage.asp
 - [x] /querystation.asp